rootscript/houHow/README.md

 - `gitnote` has extensions for `grapheditor` which creates diagrams/flowcharts/UML and `kityminder`which creates mindmaps (and can import/export markdown files).
 The diagrams & mindmaps created all live in the local `git` repo, and are synced to the cloned source.

-[NoteLynX Pro](https://play.google.com/store/apps/details?id=com.astrodean.notelynxpro&hl=en_GB) - 3-in-1 Outliner, Mindmap and Personal Wiki.
+#### [NoteLynX Pro](https://play.google.com/store/apps/details?id=com.astrodean.notelynxpro&hl=en_GB) - 3-in-1 Outliner, Mindmap and Personal Wiki.
 An Outliner for Hierarchical Lists, a Mindmap for Graphical Tree View and embedded Hyperlinks to cross reference your notes.
+- I haven't

 [markdown-mindmap](https://atom.io/packages/markdown-mindmap) - Visualize markdown files as mindmaps in Atom editor